 7.4.
 Bankruptcy.
 If either Party shall (i) make an assignment or a general arrangement for the benefit of creditors, (ii) file a petition or commence, authorize or acquiesce in the commencement of a proceeding under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such remains undismissed for 10 Days, (iii) otherwise become bankrupt or insolvent or (iv) be unable to pay its debts as due (a "Bankruptcy Event"), then (a) this Agreement shall automatically terminate, and (b) the other Party may withhold payments and shall calculate its damages, including associated costs and attorneys' fees, resulting from such termination as if no further nominations of Gas will occur after a Bankruptcy Event.
 Damages will be determined by (i) comparing the value of (a) the remaining term, Contract Price and Seller's Daily Deliverability of Gas (calculated upon the average thereof during the preceding 90 Days) had no termination occurred to (b) the equivalent quantities and relevant market prices for the remaining term either quoted by a bona fide third party or which are reasonably expected to be available in the market under a replacement contract, and (ii) ascertaining associated costs and attorneys' fees.
 All damages shall be immediately payable by the Party incurring a Bankruptcy Event.

 7.5.
-Reserves/Confidentiality.
-Upon request Seller shall make available to Buyer information regarding the Committed Reserves ("Reserves Information") to enable Buyer to evaluate same and the deliverability thereof, including well logs and pressure and flow tests.
-Each Party shall not disclose the terms hereof or the decision of any arbitrators in respect of disputes hereunder, and Buyer shall not disclose Reserves Information, to any third party (other than the Party's and its affiliates' employees, lenders, counsel, accountants or prospective purchasers of any contract rights, general intangibles or accounts hereunder, in each case who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule or with respect to the filing of the Notice of Gas Contract in the form of Exhibit "E," if any.
-The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation, including injunction and temporary restraint; provided, all monetary damages shall be limited in accordance with Section 7.3.

-7.6.
 Governmental Regulation.
-In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the Gathering Services, Buyer, at its election, shall have the right to terminate this Agreement upon thirty (30) Days advance written notice to Seller.
+In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the Gathering Services, Buyer, at its election, shall have the right to renegotiate or terminate this Agreement upon thirty (30) Days advance written notice to Seller.

 The Parties have executed this Agreement in multiple counterparts effective as of the Effective Date.